andreaowu/Server/README.md

 Click the green "Run" button or go to Run -> Run in the menu (on Mac).

 ### Get a page
 There is only one page that can be served.
 Type "http://localhost:8080/samplepage.html" into your browser.
-You should see "Hello World!" show up on your browser page.
+You should see "Hello World!" show up on your browser page.<br>
+If you would like to serve other pages, put them in the same directory as the samplepage.html, and type "http://localhost:8080/[your page name]" into a browser.

 ### Stop the server
 In the command line:<br>